GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/README.md

 ---

 This tutorial shows you how to use [Cloud Build](https://cloud.google.com/cloud-build/) to build [Singularity](https://www.sylabs.io/singularity/) containers.
-In constrast to [Docker](https://www.docker.com/), the Singularity container binary is designed specifically for HPC workloads.
+In constrast to [Docker](https://www.docker.com/), the Singularity container binary is designed specifically for High Performance Computing (HPC) workloads.

 This diagram illustrates the process the tutorial takes you through.